Stocks mixed as investors eye bond market; tech shares rise

 President Joe Biden also laid out a plan, in a prime-time speech last Thursday, to expand vaccine eligibility to all Americans by May 1, which should also translate into faster economic growth.

 Technology stocks, which have been hurt by the rise in bond yields, resumed climbing.
-Apple and Tesla Motor Co. both rose roughly 2%.
-The bond market has been the dominant force in pulling tech stocks mostly downward this year, because as yields push interest rates higher, they make high-flying stocks look expensive.
+Apple and Tesla Motor Co. both rose roughly 1%.
+The bond market has pulled tech stocks mostly lower this year, because as yields push interest rates higher, they make high-flying stocks look expensive.

 Markets got a mixed message from China, which has led the global recovery and reopened earlier than other countries from coronavirus shutdowns following the disease’s emergence in the central city of Wuhan in early 2020.